dstuken31/Ultrisonic-Challenge/README.md

 ### CAD

-* December 2 - Finish basic shell of the car with compeonents on the inside
+* December 2 - Finish basic shell of the car with components on the inside
 * December 3 - Finish holes for assembling the walls to the car body
 * December 6 - Finish final virtual assembly including everything
 * December 10 - Start Printing the car body